KevinVerre/kevins-guide-to-git/README.txt

 A commit is a collection of changes to the repository.
 And a branch is a collection of commits that is the result of all the commits being applied one after another.
 They are called branches because they form a tree structure.
 Typically a secondary branch of commits branches off from another more primary branch.
 Then, if you later want that secondary branch to be included back into the main branch, you can merge it into the main branch.

 What does a commit contain?
 A commit contains the following fields: a commit hash (which is used as an ID string), a commit message string, the changes (to all relevant files and folders), an author name string, a datetime.

+Git also a feature called Tags.
+These let you give a String name to a particular commit which can be used to refer to that commit elsewhere.
+But many people use Git without using tags, so I consider it an advanced feature.